Taxation of international executives

 The municipalities may levy a real estate tax.
-It is payable by the owner of the property, irrespective of his/her residence.
+It is payable by the owner of the property, irrespective of their residence.
 The tax is computed on the assessed value of the property using a rate varying from 0.2 percent to 0.7 percent.
 The tax is payable on installments that are decided by the local authorities.

-There are value added taxes, VAT, which is a general tax levied on sales within the country and on import.
+There are value added taxes, VAT, which is a general tax levied on sales within the country/territory and on import.
 Value-added tax is levied on goods and services, and applies to all stages in the chain of production and distribution.
-Any person engaged in trade or business is required to register and to charge and pay VAT on goods and services he/she supplies.
+Any person engaged in trade or business is required to register and to charge and pay VAT on goods and services they supply.
 Value-added tax on inputs purchased by the registrants is deductible in the VAT accounts.
 Value-added tax is thus not a tax on the registrants but a tax on final consumption.

 Are there unemployment taxes in Norway?